backend-development/backend-development-textbook/source/testing.md

 assert true
 ```

-An assertion is a line of code that evaluates an object (or expression) for expected results.
-For example, an assertion can check:
+An assertion is a line of code that evaluates an expression for expected results.
+`assert true` is always satisfied, so this test always passes.

+In a real test an assertion can check many things:

-* does this value equal that value?
+- does this value equal that value?
-* is this object nil?
+- is this value nil?
-* does this line of code throw an exception?
+- does this line of code throw an exception?
-* is the user's password longer than 5 characters?
+- is the user's password longer than 5 characters?

 Every test must contain at least one assertion, with no restriction as to how many assertions are allowed.
 Only when all the assertions are successful will the test pass.